-Nepal is famous as a trekking destination, and the majority of trekkers have a great time.
+Nepal is famous as a trekking destination, renowned for its mighty mountains, for being home to the highest mountains in the world - namely Mount Everest - and as such, for being one of the best places to go hiking on our beautiful Earth.
 But however popular it is, Nepal is still a rugged and under-developed country where mountain communities can be very isolated, supplies are limited, and weather is changeable.

 It’s better with a guide